 - You want synonym terms ranked by some approximation of their ‘closeness’ in the current corpus or user’s perception.
 Usually based on some measure of how likely the terms truly mean something similar in the corpus, or how likely users seem to indicate they have a similar meaning (such as through watching query refinements).

-As we’ll see in a future blog article, this fits in with the general field of query expansion.
+This fits in with the general field of query expansion.
 In the query expansion literature, a users search term is expanded and scored relative to its relationship to the original term (via co-occurrence metrics).
 What I like about this is instead of using word2vec to churn out candidate synonyms, with a lot of data cleaning, this does the opposite.
 It starts with hypothesized synonyms to seed an exploration, then approximating how they relate via co-occurrence metrics.

 As mentioned in the prior section, search teams will say they want the synonyms ‘closest’ to the user’s query scored higher than the synonyms ‘farthest’ away.
 A search for ‘dress trousers’ should return literal ‘dress trousers’ matches.
 But after that, types of dress trousers should be returned (khakis, slacks) followed perhaps by other kinds of ‘trousers’.